Drug Treatment Tampa

 When people enter a drug treatment program, their most immediate needs are for detoxification, shelter, food and/or clothing.
 Once enrolled in a rehab facility in Tampa, they begin to address other issues that may have contributed to their substance abuse.
 Mental or emotional health issues, confinement or probation within the judicial system, family and other relationship issues and/or the inability to maintain employment are often the root cause of drug abuse leading to addiction.
 People who call our Tampa rehab hotline are often emotionally vulnerable and ready to seek treatment.

 For those with substance abuse and/or mental health problems, there are counselors who meet with you and referrals are also made to other appropriate agencies.
-Our Tampa drug treatment program can serve over 100 Men, Women, and Young Adults.
+This website’s Tampa drug treatment program can serve over 100 Men, Women, and Young Adults.

 Admission to our partner’s programs depends on availability.
 For more information about our Tampa substance abuse treatment hotline please call: 877-226-0319.